 Memorial Day weekend 2020 was our first trip as a family of five.
 Below are a couple products that I consider must-haves when camping with a baby plus some tips along the way.
 If you have other suggestions or hacks, please share them in the comments!

 We follow the Moms on Call books for a sleeping routine that has had our little girl sleeping through the night since she was three months old.
 This hasn’t changed in the camper.
 She sleeps in a graco pack-n-play near the kitchen.
 We have had to pull her out toward the middle of the camper floor because now she can reach the handle to the oven.
 During nap time we put the pack-in-play on top of the bed.
 We have also successfully moved her (in the pack-n-play) from the bedroom to the living room in the middle of the night.
-Baby Delight sent us their bungalow cot to try out and we can’t wait to use it.
+Baby Delight sent us their bungalow cot to try out and we have loved it.
 She sleeps on a cot at daycare for nap time so we think this will be a great option when she grows out of the pack-n-play.
+Our most recent beach trip she napped every day in it.
+Baby Delight has given us a 15% off (entire purchase) discount code to share with our followers! imaginecamper15

 When she is sleeping we use the Hatch sound machine.
 I was wondering if it was needed because our air conditioning is so loud, but she uses it at home so it is a must-have for our family.